thenasko/mathematics-in-the-world/logic/Dirichlet.md

 > * all know each other, or
 > * none of them are acquaintances.

+Even though it sounds simple, this is a very tricky problem.

-This problem is very tricky; let us pick one of the six people $$A$$, let's analyze her relationships with the other 5.
-We need to consider as boxes the possible relationships with $$A$$ (knowing $$A$$, not knowing $$A$$) and as pigeons the five people.
-By Dirichlet principle, then, there are at least three people $$B, C$$ and $$D$$ that are in the same relationship with $$A$$.
-Let us say at first that they all know $$A$$; in this case, either two of them know each other (and hence together with $$A$$ they form a triple of people that all know each other) or there is no couple of them that know each other (and in such case $$B,C,D$$ form of a triple that has no acquaintances), that concludes this case.
-The case in which $$B,C$$ and $$D$$ do not know $$A$$ is exactly the same, because the problem is symmetrical - that means, we can change the relationship between every couple of people (knowing to not knowing, and vice versa), and we would be asking for the same thing - so it is true as well.
+Start by picking one of the six people, and call her A. Let's analyze her relations with the other 5.
+To apply Dirichlet's principle, we will use the the two possible relation types (acquantance or not) as categories.
+It follows that there are at least three people (call them B, C, and D) that have the same relation with A.

+First, let us say that they all know A. In this case, either two of them know each other (and hence together with A they form a triple of people that all know each other) or there is no couple of them that know each other (and in such case B, C, D form of a triple that has no acquaintances).
+This concludes the first case.

+The case in which B, C and D do not know A is exactly the same, because the problem is symmetric.
+This means that if we can toggle the relations between every pair of people, the second case reduces to the first - so it must be true as well.

-REMARK-MATH-HISTORY: In the same way, going a couple of steps further, we can prove the same result that among 18 people there are 4 that either all know each other, or are not acquainted at all.
-But what about 17?
-What is the \texiti{minimum} number such that this situation occurs?
-These solutions to this problem are called Ramsey numbers - for instance, for instance, this exercise was asking to prove $$R(3,3)$$ is at most 6.
-The fact that $$R(4,4)=18$$ required an extended check using a computer of all $$2.46\times 10^{26}$$ possibilities.
-The only thing we know nowadays about $$R(5,5)$$ is that it lies between 43 and 49 included.
-About this, mathematician Joel Spencer has an anecdote about Paul Erd\:os, an hungarian mathematician that spent many years working on this kind of problems:
+**REMARK-MATH-HISTORY:** Following the same argument, we can prove the same result that among 18 people there are 4 that either all know each other, or are not acquainted at all.

+What would happen if we decrease 18 to 17.
+Would the same statement be true?
+More generally, what is the *minimum* number such that this situation occurs?
+The solutions to this problem are called [Ramsey numbers](http://en.wikipedia.org/wiki/Ramsey%27s_theorem#Ramsey_numbers).
+For example, this exercise showed that $$R(3,3)$$ is at most 6.
+Proving that $$R(4,4)=18$$ required an extensive check using a computer of all $$2.46 \times 10^{26}$$ possibilities.
+The only thing we know nowadays about $$R(5,5)$$ is that it lies between 43 and 49 inclusive.

+The combinatorialist [Joel Spencer](http://en.wikipedia.org/wiki/Joel_Spencer) has an anecdote about [Paul Erdős](http://en.wikipedia.org/wiki/Paul_Erd%C5%91s), a Hungarian mathematician that spent many years working on this type of problems.

-Erdős asks us to imagine an alien force, vastly more powerful than us, landing on Earth and demanding the value of R(5, 5) or they will destroy our planet.
-In that case, he claims, we should marshal all our computers and all our mathematicians and attempt to find the value.
-But suppose, instead, that they ask for R(6, 6).
-In that case, he believes, we should attempt to destroy the aliens.
+Erdős asked his colleagues to imagine an alien force, vastly more powerful than us, landing on Earth and demanding the value of $$R(5, 5)$$ or they will destroy our planet.
+In that case, he claims, we should marshal all computers and mathematicians to seach for the value.
+Intead, if we were asked for the value $$R(6, 6)$$, Erdős said we should attempt to destroy the aliens.

 ### The square orchard